 Severe injuries or chronic degenerative joint diseases require proven therapies like bone marrow aspirate concentrate (BMAC) therapy.
-BMAC uses a specific type of stem cell to help your body heal itself.
+BMAC uses a specific type of regenerative cells to help your body heal itself.
 The orthopedic and sports medicine physicians at Bluetail Medical Group in Chesterfield and Columbia, Missouri and Naples, Florida specialize in this state-of-the-art regenerative medicine technique that can help your bones, cartilage, and joints heal quickly and thoroughly.
 To learn if BMAC therapy can help relieve your chronic condition, call or schedule a consultation online.

 Bone marrow aspirate concentrate (BMAC) is created using the fluid in your bone marrow.
-This fluid contains stem cells that are instrumental in healing some bone and joint conditions, as well as many other orthopedic problems.
+This fluid contains regenerative cells that are instrumental in healing some bone and joint conditions, as well as many other orthopedic problems.

 Your Bluetail Medical Group physician harvests bone marrow from your pelvic bone during a minimally invasive procedure where they numb the area of your lower back with a local anesthetic and insert a hollow needle, or cannula, that draws out the bone marrow.